Loss of Appetite

 - Don’t be discouraged if foods you always loved don’t appeal to you right now.
 This is not uncommon during treatment.
 You may find new foods interesting and again, just keep trying as things can change from day to day.

 - Go to a buffet and sample different foods.

-Eat when you are the have the most hunger
+Eat when have the most hunger

 You may find it easier to make breakfast or lunch your "main" meal of the day.
 Focus on the meals when your appetite is best and you are able to eat the most.
 Often, when going through treatment, your appetite declines during the day.

 Soft and smooth foods are easier to eat and digest when you don't feel well.
 Try to choose soft foods that are also high in calories such as: casseroles, stews, macaroni and cheese, hearty and creamy soups, eggs, pancakes, waffles, French toast, mashed potatoes, pasta dishes, puddings and ice cream.

 Eat high calorie foods first

 - At meals, eat the foods with the most calories first.
 Start with the protein foods (meat, chicken, and fish).
 Then eat the starches (potatoes, pasta).
 Then eat the vegetables last.